davidfig/pixi-viewport/README.md

 # pixi-viewport
 A highly configurable viewport/2D camera designed to work with pixi.js.

-Features include dragging, pinch-to-zoom, decelerated dragging, following target, snapping to point, clamping, bouncing on edges.
-See live example to try out these features.
+Features include dragging, pinch-to-zoom, mouse wheel zooming, decelerated dragging, follow target, snap to point, snap to zoom, clamping, bouncing on edges, and move on mouse edges.
+See live example to try out all of these features.

 ## Rationale
 I wanted to improve my work on yy-viewport with a complete rewrite of a viewport/2D camera for use with pixi.js.
 I added options that I need in my games, including edges that bounce, deceleration, and highly configurable options to tweak the feel of the viewport.